run at command-line

 Talk To Your Documents

-The Web app has two screens.
-The first screen (shown above) is a UI for retrieval augmented generation or RAG (i.e., chatting with documents).
+The second screen in the app is a UI for retrieval augmented generation or RAG (i.e., chatting with documents).
 Sources considered by the LLM when generating answers are displayed and ranked by answer-to-source similarity.
 Hovering over the question marks in the sources will display the snippets of text from a document considered by the LLM when generating answers.
+Documents you would like to consider as sources for question-answering can be uploaded through the Web UI and this is discussed below.

 screenshot